The Jackson 5: Legacy

-On June 15, 2018, The Jacksons accepted plaques bearing the keys to Detroit city.
-Detroit police chief James Craig, who presented the honors, declared the Motown group “truly Detroiters.”
-They were also honored with a 90-minute tribute concert featuring Jackson 5, The Jacksons, Michael Jackson, Janet Jackson and Rebbie Jackson hits.
+On June 15, 2018, the Jacksons accepted plaques bearing the keys to Detroit city.
+Detroit police chief James Craig, who presented the honors, declared the Motown group "truly Detroiters".
+They were also honored with a 90-minute tribute concert featuring Jackson 5, the Jacksons, Michael Jackson, Janet Jackson and Rebbie Jackson hits.
 The concert finale was Michael Jackson's "Don't Stop 'Til You Get Enough" with Greg Phillinganes, a Detroit native who worked with the Jacksons as a session player and tour musical director.

 On May 13, 2021, the Jackson family got official 2300 Jackson street highway signage.
-The signs declaring the “Home of the World-Famous Jackson 5” were placed along Interstate 80/94 as well as on local roads to direct motorists to the Jackson family home at 2300 Jackson street in Gary, Indiana.
-Lieutenant Governor of Indiana Suzanne Crouch and state Sen.Eddie Melton were present.
+The signs declaring the "Home of the World-Famous Jackson 5" were placed along Interstate 80/94 as well as on local roads to direct motorists to the Jackson family home at 2300 Jackson street in Gary, Indiana.
+Lieutenant Governor of Indiana Suzanne Crouch and state Sen. Eddie Melton were present.

+In August 2025, Marlon and Jackie Jackson returned to Gary for a two-day 2300 Jackson Street Block Party, that the city organized in celebration of the group's legacy.
+The event began on the 67th anniversary of Michael Jackson's birth and included a moment of silence acknowledging Tito Jackson's death.
+Gary native Deniece Williams performed during the event, which was months after the unveiling of a mural of the Jackson Five mural painted by Felix Maldonado.